ComScore

 How to Go Gray When You're Naturally Blonde, According to a Colorist

-While there are some universal rules to going gray that apply to all hair colors, there are some specifics to take into consideration depending on your natural hue.
-For our natural blondes out there, Luis Pacheco, a celebrity hair colorist and founder of TO112, will share his best tips for going gray ahead.
-(Don’t worry, brunettes and redheads, we’ll get to you, too!)
+Thinking about ditching the dye and letting your grays shine?
+While there are some universal rules to going gray that apply to all hair colors, there are some specifics to take into consideration if you're naturally blonde.
+To help guide you through the transition, I asked a stylist to share his best tips for going gray.
+(Don’t worry, brunettes and redheads, we'll get to you, too!)

 “Transitioning to gray hair requires a unique coloring process, which is why I advise seeing an experienced colorist who can take the time to explore your natural color pattern with you,” says Pacheco.
 “For starters, the roots need to be long enough to determine the ratio of white to dark pigment in your incoming grays.
 From there, you can add platinum white and pewter gray highlights accordingly to get that perfect balance of salt and pepper that looks natural.”